DLR-terrabyte/terrapi/docs/raw/stac-login.md

 # stac login

 Interactively login via 2FA Browser redirect to obtain refresh Token for the API.
-A Valid Refresh token is needed for all the other sub commands It is recommended to call this function first to make sure you have a valid token for the remainder of your job.
-This allows the other subcommands to run non inveractivly for multiple days
+A Valid Refresh token is needed for all the other sub commands.
+It is recommended to call this function first to make sure you have a valid token for the remainder of your job.
+This allows the other subcommands to run non-interactively for multiple days.

+Use --decode to view the token's contents after login.

 ## Usage